lbelzile/experimental-F21/content/content/04-content.markdown

 At the end of the session, students should be capable of

--   list strategies to enhance reproducibility
+-   listing strategies to enhance reproducibility
--   determining the number of testsin a family that need to be corrected for
+-   determining the number of tests in a family that need to be corrected for
--   understand how to correct *p*-values to account for multiple testing
+-   understanding how to correct *p*-values to account for multiple testing
+-   listing multiplicity testing methods suitable depending on context
--   grasp the tradeoff between multiple testing and power
+-   grasping the tradeoff between multiple testing and power

 ## Readings